MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-liberty-app-aca.md

 * An Azure subscription. [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
 * Prepare a local machine with either Windows or Unix-like operating system installed - for example, Ubuntu, macOS, or Windows Subsystem for Linux.
-* Install the [Azure CLI](/cli/azure/install-azure-cli).
-If you're running on Windows or macOS, consider running the Azure CLI in a Docker container.
-For more information, see [How to run the Azure CLI in a Docker container](/cli/azure/run-azure-cli-docker).
+* [Install the Azure CLI](/cli/azure/install-azure-cli) 2.53.0 or above to run Azure CLI commands.
+  * Sign in with Azure CLI by using the [az login](/cli/azure/reference-index#az-login) command.
+To finish the authentication process, follow the steps displayed in your terminal.
+See [Sign into Azure with Azure CLI](/cli/azure/authenticate-azure-cli#sign-into-azure-with-azure-cli) for other sign-in options.
   * When you're prompted, install the Azure CLI extension on first use.
 For more information about extensions, see [Use and manage extensions with the Azure CLI](/cli/azure/azure-cli-extensions-overview).
   * Run [az version](/cli/azure/reference-index?#az-version) to find the version and dependent libraries that are installed.
 To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az-upgrade).
-This article requires at least version 2.53.0 of the Azure CLI.
 * Install a Java SE implementation version 17 or later - for example, [Microsoft build of OpenJDK](/java/openjdk).
 * Install [Maven](https://maven.apache.org/download.cgi) 3.5.0 or higher.
 * Install [Docker](https://docs.docker.com/get-docker/) for your OS.